algolia/discourse-webhook-collector/README.md

 The shortcut is just a wrapper for this wt-cli command:

 ```
+# you don't need to run this
 wt create --name SendToConsoleDev --bundle --no-parse --secrets-file .secrets.development --watch SendToConsole.js
 ```

+Here's a breakdown of the command:

-`--no-parse` is used to work around limits with large event bodies, which Discourse has been known to omit. `--bundle` allows us to put code in multiple files. `--name` is the name of the webtask.
+- `--no-parse` is used to work around webtask HTTP payload size limits
+- `--bundle` allows us to put code in multiple files to make development cleaner
+- `--name` is the name of the webtask.
 It's very helpful two have two versions of each function deployed at the same time - one for live development and one for production.
 The development version webtask names are always suffixed with "Dev" and use `.secrets.development` instead of `.secrets.production` so you can specify different non-production downstream targets, like a Slack channel or Keen IO project that's used just for testing.

-`--watch` keeps the process attached to the webtask, so you can see logs when it's invoked and so that any code changes you make are automatically uploaded (this is especially why you shouldn't use it for production).
+- `--watch` keeps the process attached to the webtask, so you can see logs when it's invoked and so that any code changes you make are automatically uploaded (this is especially why you shouldn't use it for production).

 Now that our `SendToConsoleDev` webtask has been created, let's test it with cURL.
 In a new shell, export a `url` variable that points to your webtask profile domain: